eMoflon/emoflon-ibex/README.md

 - [eMoflon::IBeX HiPE](https://github.com/eMoflon/emoflon-ibex-hipe)
 	uses eMoflon::IBeX with our new HiPE parallel pattern matching engine.

-There are 3 ways how to use eMoflon::IBeX:
+There are 4 ways how to use eMoflon::IBeX:
-1. Use our [pre-built Eclipse download](#pre-build-eclipse) with eMoflon::IBeX installed (or the version without eMoflon::IBeX to develop it).
+1. Use our [pre-built Eclipse download](#pre-built-eclipse) with eMoflon::IBeX installed (or the version without eMoflon::IBeX to develop it).
+1. Use our [pre-built virtual machine (VM)](#pre-built-virtual-machine-vm) with eMoflon::IBeX installed.
 1. Prepare your Eclipse environment step-by-step with the section [how to develop](#how-to-develop).
 1. [Install eMoflon::IBeX](#how-to-install) into your existing Eclipse installation.

-## Pre-build Eclipse
+## Pre-built Eclipse

 1. Install [GraphViz](http://www.graphviz.org/download/).
 1. Choose the right pre-built Eclipse version for your need.
 A comparisson table can be found in the [readme of the emoflon-eclipse-build repository](https://github.com/eMoflon/emoflon-eclipse-build).
 Typically, you want to download: